 The ‘Record’ edition is a copy of the same car that smashed the front-wheel drive production car record at the Nurburgring.
 On top of the already insane specs of the R.S.
 Trophy-R it adds additional features.

 These include 390mm carbon-ceramic front brakes and carbon wheels, manufactured right here in Australia.
-The single example of the Record version will be publicly auctioned by Renault Australia at a date to be determined.
-Prices are still to be announced.
+The single example of the Record version will be publicly auctioned by Renault Australia in early 2020.

 Due to launch in Australia in mid-2020, the Captur is completely reinventing itself; new design, new interior with smart cockpit, new quality standards, new equipment, new technologies and new driving aids.